OutcastPirate/TerminalScrabble/documentation.md

         - initiate an instance 'Scrabble' class located in startGame.py file
         - initiate play() function on previously created instance of the Scrabble class

+    ! - The game should be started with the console in fullscreen mode in order to prevent incorrect display.

+    ! - Changing certain settings will result in the game not starting properly (see 'Main files and their content / Config files' chapter)

     Sample code for starting up the game is already included in startGame.py file, running it will also begin the game.

 # Additional corrections and decisions made during the project: